-The choice of site for La Certosa was curiously atavistic.
+The choice of La Certosa as a cemetery was curiously atavistic.
 In 1869 Etruscan tombs were found on the grounds, dating back to the 4th century BC, making it one of the oldest cemeteries in any European city.
 The finds are now in the Museo Civico Archeologico.

 Via della Certosa 18 (bus Nos.
 19, 36, 38, 39)